sematext/docs/docs/agents/sematext-agent/custom-logs.md

 ## Troubleshooting tips and known issues

-- Support for Sematext Agent for Windows is coming soon
+- Support for Windows is coming soon
 - Support for Kubernetes and containerized environments is coming soon